linkerd/rfc/design/0005-circuit-breaking.md

    - Consecutive Failures
      - Usecase: In case, there are lot of failing requests due to some issue, we need to fail quickly instead of waiting for next time window evaluation
-2. For TCP based communication -
+2. For TCP based communication (We won't be handling TCP related errors in the implementation, please check [out-of-scope section](#out-of-scope) for more details - [Example](https://drive.google.com/open?id=1yAAurygsZQ-r58TEA0QiFf9Sz15jqRJV)
-   [Example](https://drive.google.com/open?id=1yAAurygsZQ-r58TEA0QiFf9Sz15jqRJV)

 ---